NodeOS/nodeos.github.io/blog/_posts/2014-12-25-cross-compile.md

 I ended using [Linux From Scratch](http://www.linuxfromscratch.org/) with the help of [Linux From Script](http://www.lfscript.org/).
 Problem is that's too much focused on create a regular Linux on the same host machine, and the worst thing, it require to exec some commands as root.
 [Cross Linux From Scratch] (http://clfs.org/) is a better alternative, but it involve a lot of steps to create the cross-toolchain, and worse than that, it still requires to exec commands as root.
-On the other hand, [its embebed version] (http://clfs.org/view/clfs-embedded/) is simpler to build thanks to the usage of [musl](http://www.musl-libc.org/) as C lib instead of standard [glibc] (http://www.gnu.org/software/libc/), so although it makes NodeOS not so standard related to desktop and server OSes, it makes it also simpler and more memory friendly.
+On the other hand, [its embebed version](http://clfs.org/view/clfs-embedded/) is simpler to build thanks to the usage of [musl](http://www.musl-libc.org/) as C lib instead of standard [glibc](http://www.gnu.org/software/libc/), so although it makes NodeOS not so standard related to desktop and server OSes, it makes it also simpler and more memory friendly.

 I wanted to use a glibc based system, but this is the only one I've managed to make it to work.
 This has some drawbacks that needs improvement (or not :-) ):